bakeji/Where-in-the-world/README.md

 # Where In The World

-The World Countries Explorer App is a web application that allows users to explore information about countries around the world.
+The Where In the World App is a web application that allows users to explore information about countries around the world.
 The app provides details such as population, region, capital, languages, currencies, and more for each country.
-Users can toggle between light and dark modes for their preferred visual experience.
+Users can toggle between light and dark modes for their preferred visual experience.This is a solution to the [REST Countries API with color theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).

 ## Table of Contents